Graduate Aid at Stanford

 Planning for Your Educational Expenses

-- Loans — Funds advanced to you by a governmental or private lender, to be repaid (or possibly forgiven) after graduation.
+- Student Loans — Funds advanced to you by a governmental or private lender, to be repaid (or possibly forgiven) after graduation.

 We strongly recommend that you investigate all possible funding options in order to maximize your grants and scholarships and minimize loan obligations.

 First Stop: Your Academic Department

 When you start your search for funding, your first stop should be the office of your academic department.
 Department offices can provide you with information about fellowships and other forms of grant assistance; research and teaching assistantships; and external funding sources.
 Most doctoral candidates and some Masters students obtain enough funding from these sources to cover all of their expenses.

 To find contact information for your prospective academic department, you can use the Registrar’s directory of academic department websites.